hcientist/OnlinePythonTutor/README.md

 This tool was created by [Philip Guo](http://pgbovine.net/) in January 2010.
 [See project history](history.txt).

+The latest development version of the code is in [v5-unity](v5-unity/), although lots of legacy documentation still resides in [v3](v3/).

 - [Frequently Asked Questions](v3/docs/user-FAQ.md)
 - [Overview for Developers](v3/docs/developer-overview.md)